Vegas Tunnel Trading System

 My challenge is to communicate what I know about this effectively.
-As the donor, I will do my best.
+As a donor, I will do my best.
 As the donee, do what it takes to make the change and become a winner.

 The Vegas Tunnel Method - Step By Step

 Since most all electronic trading platforms have charts with technical indicators, this shouldn’t be a problem.

 Create a 1-hour chart on whatever currency pairs interest you.
 Barcharts or candlesticks make no difference.
 Overlay on this 3 things: 1) a 169 period [1 hour] ema [exponential moving average], 2) a 144 period [1 hour] ema, and finally 3) a 12 period [1hour] ema.

 The 144 and 169 ema’s create what I call the “tunnel”.
 The 12 ema is an extremely valuable filter that you will want to have there all the time.
 I will talk more about this in the filter section.